dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Disclosing any information about revoked Access Tokens to entities other than the intended registered devices may result in privacy concerns.
 Therefore, the Authorization Server MUST ensure that, other than registered devices accessing their own pertaining portion of the TRL, only authorized and authenticated administrators can retrieve the full TRL.
 To this end, the Authorization Server may rely on an access control list or similar.

-If a registered device has many non-expired Access Tokens associated to itself that are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL resource (see {{ssec-trl-full-query}}).
+If a registered device has many non-expired Access Tokens associated with itself that are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL resource (see {{ssec-trl-full-query}}).
 This could be exploited by attackers to negatively affect the behavior of a registered device.
 Issuing Access Tokens with not too long expiration time could help reduce the size of a TRL, but an Authorization Server SHOULD take measures to limit this size.

 Most of the communication about revoked Access Tokens presented in this specification relies on CoAP Observe Notifications sent from the Authorization Server to a registered device.
 The suppression of those notifications by an external attacker that has access to the network would prevent registered devices from ever knowing that their pertaining Access Tokens have been revoked.
 To avoid this, a registered device SHOULD NOT rely solely on the CoAP Observe notifications.
 In particular, a registered device SHOULD also regularly poll the Authorization Server for the most current information about revoked Access Tokens, by sending GET requests to the TRL endpoint according to a related application policy.